dustlang/cargo/src/doc/man/includes/options-new.md

 Initialize a new VCS repository for the given version control system (git, hg, pijul, or fossil) or do not initialize any version control at all (none).
-If not specified, defaults to `git` or the configuration value `cargo-new.vcs`, or `none` if already inside a VCS repository.
+If not specified, defaults to `git` or the configuration value `payload-new.vcs`, or `none` if already inside a VCS repository.
 {{/option}}

 {{#option "`--registry` _registry_" }}
-This sets the `publish` field in `Cargo.toml` to the given registry name which will restrict publishing only to that registry.
+This sets the `publish` field in `Payload.toml` to the given registry name which will restrict publishing only to that registry.

-Registry names are defined in [Cargo config files](../reference/config.html).
+Registry names are defined in [Payload config files](../reference/config.html).
 If not specified, the default registry defined by the `registry.default` config key is used.
 If the default registry is not set and `--registry` is not used, the `publish` field will not be set which means that publishing will not